Catheter ablation of arrhythmias in heart failure

 What does it do?

-Episodes of rapid heart beat (supra-ventricular or ventricular arrhythmias) are quite common in the natural history of chronic heart failure, and are frequently associated with a worsening of symptoms that may require hospitalization.
+Episodes of rapid heart beat (supra-ventricular or ventricular arrhythmias) are quite common in the natural history of chronic heart failure, and are frequently associated with a worsening of symptoms that may require hospitalisation.
 Medical therapy of heart failure decreases the frequency of such complications but often fails to eliminate them.
 When the risk of ventricular arrhythmias is high, an implantable cardiac defibrillator (ICD) can be implanted to treat these serious arrhythmias that can lead to worsening of symptoms or sudden death.
 However an ICD does not decrease the incidence of arrhythmias and the specific medications which might reduce these rhythm disturbances may be contra-indicated in heart failure.

 Catheter ablation is at this time the most efficient therapy to reduce arrhythmia.
-In heart failure,cellular changes may modify the pattern of electrical activation.
+In heart failure, cellular changes may modify the pattern of electrical activation.
 Thus, some parts of the heart may activate spontaneously (premature ventricular contraction) or be part of an electrical loop, re-entry system that may perpetuate and lead to persistent rapid heart rate.
 Catheter ablation aims to create superficial scars with the use of a radiofrequency catheter or cold application with a cryoballoon, in the electrical conduction system of the heart to eliminate the area that triggers the arrhythmia.
 Similarly, catheter ablation may be effective in eliminating or reducing the frequency of atrial fibrillation.

 Catheter ablation is used for 2 main reasons